wppbav/bavapi-sdk-python/docs/usage/project-tips.md

 retry_call(bavapi.brands, ("TOKEN", "Facebook"), exceptions=ssl.SSLError, tries=3)
 ```

 This will attempt to make the request 3 times upon failure.
-If none of the tries succeeds, it will raise an exception.
+If none of the tries succeeds, it will raise the exception resulting from the last retry.

 ## Batch requests

+!!! tip "New default behavior"
+    `bavapi` automatically batches requests starting from `v0.13`.
+Number of requests per batch and number of worker coroutines can be controlled by the `batch_size` and `n_workers` parameters in top-level functions and the `Client` interface.
+[More info](advanced.md#control-bavapi-behavior).

+    If you are using an older version of `bavapi`, or you want to work around API rate limits, this tip should still apply.

 !!! abstract "New in `v0.12.0`"